MarcDufresne/opset/README.md

 ```

 It is also possible to create a file `.opset.yml` in your project to create mapping for project name.
-For instance with the following config.
+For instance, with the following config.
 ```yaml
 gcp_project_mapping:
   dev: dev-3423